 - Once it is added.
 Name the device in the Alexa app such as ‘Bedroom light’

-Since IRS is a Zigbee device, it can only work with Echo devices that have Zigbee connectivity.
-Below is a list of Zigbee-enabled Echo devices and its compatibility status with IRS.
+Since IRS is a Zigbee device, it can only work with Amazon Echo devices that have Zigbee connectivity.
+Below is a list of Zigbee-enabled Amazon Echo devices and their compatibility status with IRS.

-Only Amazon Echo Plus (2nd Gen) was tested.
+Only Amazon Echo Plus (2nd Gen) and Amazon Echo Dot were tested.

-Below are other Echo devices with Zigbee built-in.
+Below are other Amazon Echo devices with Zigbee built-in.
 These devices have not been tested.

 Echo (4th gen), Echo Plus (1st Gen), Echo Show (2nd Gen), Echo Show 10 (3rd gen), Echo Studio.

-At the time of this writing, we have only tested it working with the Amazon Echo Plus (2nd gen).
+At the time of this writing, we have only tested it working with the Amazon Echo Plus (2nd gen) and Amazon Echo Dot.
 Other untested devices may also work.

-Learn more about smart voice assistants, such as Google Assistant, Alexa, Siri, etc, please click here.
+For more information about smart voice assistants, such as Google Assistant, Alexa, Siri, etc, please click here.

 For more real-time updates, welcome to follow us on